GallagherSecurity/cc-rest-docs/training/README.md

 support searching for events.  `card_types`, `competencies`, `access_groups`, `roles`, `operator_groups`, and `locker_banks` let you find items to attach to cardholders.

-All controllers’ names are plural, and pothole_cased.
+All controllers' names are plural, and pothole_cased.
 You can find links to them all with

     GET /api